nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * <a id="glossary-clients-information"/>**Client's information**: A client's information containing name, phone number , email and list of **rental information**, not meant to be shared with others.
-* <a id="glossary-rental-information"/>**Rental information**: A client's rental information containing address, rental start date, rental end date, rent due date, monthly rent amount, deposit amount, tenant list, not meant to be shared with others.
+* <a id="glossary-rental-information"/>**Rental information**: A client's rental information containing address, rental start date, rental end date, rent due date, monthly rent amount, deposit amount, **customer list**, not meant to be shared with others.
+* <a id="glossary-customer-list"/>**Customer List**: The list of tenant(s) who are renting a property.
 * <a id="glossary-mss"/>**MSS**: Main Success Scenario.

 [Back to top](#table-of-contents)